Complexity of Firefighting on Graphs: Firefighting on Complete Binary Trees

-\thmBinTree* \begin{proof}[Proof sketch] To prove the upper bound, we provide a construction to extend a given winning $k$-strategy for $\B_{2d}$ to a winning $(k + 1)$-strategy for $\B_{2d + 1}$ which extinguishes the root node of $\B_{2d + 1}$ in each step.
+\end{restatable} \begin{proof}[Proof sketch] To prove the upper bound, we provide a construction to extend a given winning $k$-strategy for $\B_{2d}$ to a winning $(k + 1)$-strategy for $\B_{2d + 1}$ that extinguishes the root node of $\B_{2d + 1}$ in each step.
 Based on this specific strategy for $\B_{2d + 1}$, we then construct a winning $(k + 1)$-strategy for $\B_{2d + 2}$.

 We prove the lower bound by showing that we can apply Lemma \ref{lem:lowerbounds}.1 for some adequately chosen $i$, i.e., that any subset $W\subseteq \B_d$ with $|W| = i$ has at least $\left\lfloor \frac{d-1}{2} \right\rfloor - \frac12 \log_{2}\left(\left\lfloor\frac{d-5}{2}\right\rfloor \right) - 2$ neighbours.
 To that end, we observe that any subset $W$ of nodes in $\B_d$ can be constructed by iteratively adding or removing complete binary trees of decreasing size, as shown in Figure~\ref{fig:treeDecomposition}.